department-of-veterans-affairs/vagov-content/pages/disability/eligibility/illnesses-within-one-year-of-discharge.md

 ---
 layout: page-breadcrumbs.html
-title: Disabilities that appear within 1 year after discharge
+title: Disabilities That Appear Within 1 Year After Discharge
 heading: Disabilities that appear within 1 year after discharge
 display_title: Illnesses within 1 year of discharge
 description: Find out how to apply for VA disability compensation for a condition that started within one year after discharge from active military service.
 You may be able to get benefits for an illness like high blood pressure, arthritis, or diabetes if your symptoms appear within a year after discharge.